Nathan Lopes Cardozo

-Biography
+Childhood and education

 Nathan Lopes Cardozo was born in Amsterdam and named after his father's youngest brother who was killed in the Holocaust.
 His father was a secular Jew who was proud of his Portuguese Jewish origin.
 His mother was an orphan.
 When her Christian parents died, she was raised by Jewish family members and became part of the community and spoke their language.
 During the Holocaust, she saved her husband and his family by hiding them in her apartment in the center of Amsterdam while it was under Nazi occupation.
 Many times she risked her life by telling the Nazis that her husband and family were already taken to the concentration camps.